The History of Marie Antoinette’s DIY Face Mask

 - Go barefaced or apply your makeup as usual.
 For a flushed glow, dust a rosy-pink rouge on the apples of your cheeks.

-Want more beauty features like this?
 Sign up for the Garden Collage newsletter and get weekly beauty tips, travel recommendations, home-cooked recipes, and other inspiring environmental news delivered to your inbox each week.